BabitMF/BabitMF.github.io/content/en/docs/bmf/api/api_in_cpp/opaquedataset/_index.md

-附加类型为 T 的私有数据，为确保类型安全，T 应当由 OpaqueDataInfo 注册。
+Attach private data with type T, for type safety, T should be registry by  OpaqueDataInfo  .

   ffmpeg_helper.h  , test_video_frame.cpp